ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/introduction/data-science-ethics.md

 Gartner Hype Cycle for AI - 2020{cite}`MishraKamalGartner2021`
 ```

-In this lesson, we'll explore the fascinating area of data ethics - from core concepts and challenges, to case studies and applied AI concepts like governance - that help establish an ethics culture in teams and organizations that work with data and AI.
+In this section, we'll explore the fascinating area of data ethics - from core concepts and challenges, to case studies and applied AI concepts like governance - that help establish an ethics culture in teams and organizations that work with data and AI.

 ## Basic definitions